unavi-xyz/docs/README.md

 # Docs

-A documentation site for UNAVI, created using [Docusarus](https://docusaurus.io/).
+A documentation site for UNAVI, using [Docusarus](https://docusaurus.io/).